Skip to content

 Above the list, three category cards summarise the totals: a penalties-only card with drafting-vs-standard breakdown, an incidents card with open-vs-closed and critical count, and an activity card with recent-minute counters.

-The two quick-filter chips at the top of the table — Critical only, To review only, Lapped, Eliminated — further narrow the list without affecting the All/Penalties/Incidents filter pill.
+The quick-filter chips at the top of the table — Critical only, To review only, Lapped, Eliminated — further narrow the list without affecting the All/Penalties/Incidents filter pill.

-Chat
+Chat panel

 Access to the event's chat channels directly from the dashboard, so you can coordinate without switching screens.
 The chat opens as a floating panel at the bottom-right of every tab (the small "Chat" button visible in the bottom-right corner of the screenshots above).